 For more menu planning tips & tricks, check out my eBook, How to Achieve Menu Planning Success.
 I’m sure it will help!

-Have a list of “recipes to try” and “favourites” handy.
+Have a list of “recipes to try” and “favorites” handy.

-Eating the same meals day in and day out can get boring after awhile, so I encourage you to try making at least one new recipe every week.
+Eating the same meals a day in and day out can get boring after a while, so I encourage you to try making at least one new recipe every week.

-It’s also important to keep all of your favourite recipes in one spot as well, so if you are ever stumped for a meal idea, you can just add in one of your favourites.
+It’s also important to keep all of your favorite recipes in one spot as well, so if you are ever stumped for a meal idea, you can just add in one of your favorites.